 Two of the most popular types of wood you will find for decorative and structural purposes are teak wood and bamboo.
-Although they are very different from each other, teak vs. bamboo have many features and benefits.
+Although they are very different from each other, teak and bamboo both many features and benefits that make them top choices for wood projects.

 Teak originates from the mint family and you will find it growing in the tropical forests of Southeast Asia.
 Bamboo also grows in Southeast Asia as well as South Asia.
-In reality, bamboo is not a wood but a type of grass.
+In reality, bamboo is not a wood but a type of grass – but is a great replacement for wood.

 Both teak and bamboo make some of the best types of flooring that you are ever likely to come across.
 However, the method of processing each type varies widely from the other.
 In this post, we take a closer look at the differences between teak vs. bamboo.